Sitecore-Hackathon/2022-theEagles/README.md

 - Install CLI in the solution folder by following [these steps](https://doc.sitecore.com/xp/en/developers/101/developer-tools/install-sitecore-command-line-interface.html)
 - Log into Sitecore through CLI by following [these steps](https://doc.sitecore.com/xp/en/developers/101/developer-tools/log-in-to-a-sitecore-instance-with-sitecore-command-line-interface.html)
 - Build the solution
-- Manually copy the following dlls from where they are built into the inetpub bin folder of the website: `Sitecore.DevEx.Extensibility.HackathonApi.deps.json` `Sitecore.DevEx.Extensibility.HackathonApi.dll` `Sitecore.DevEx.Extensibility.HackathonApi.pdb``Sitecore.DevEx.Configuration.dll` `Sitecore.Devex.Client.Cli.Extensibility.dll` `Sitecore.DevEx.Client.dll` `Sitecore.DevEx.dll`
+- Manually copy the following dlls from where they are built into the inetpub bin folder of the website:
+  - `Sitecore.DevEx.Extensibility.HackathonApi.deps.json`
+  - `Sitecore.DevEx.Extensibility.HackathonApi.dll`
+  - `Sitecore.DevEx.Extensibility.HackathonApi.pdb`
+  - `Sitecore.DevEx.Configuration.dll`
+  - `Sitecore.Devex.Client.Cli.Extensibility.dll`
+  - `Sitecore.DevEx.Client.dll`
+  - `Sitecore.DevEx.dll`
-- Open the output window and copy the path to the generated `Sitecore.DevEx.Extensibility.Hackathon.1.0.0.nupkg` file
+- Open the build output window in Visual Studio and copy the path to the generated `Sitecore.DevEx.Extensibility.Hackathon.1.0.0.nupkg` file
 - Create a folder for the local Nuget feed we are about to set up -- we are using `C:\schack\feed9`
-- Create a nuget feed by running `nuget add ""C:\Hackathon-2022\TheEagles\2022-theEagles\src\Feature\Sitecore.DevEx.Extensibility.Hackathon\bin\Debug\Sitecore.DevEx.Extensibility.Hackathon.1.0.0.nupkg"" -Source C:\schack\feed9` -- replace the first argument after the `add` command with the path that you exctracted from the output window
+- Create a nuget feed by running `nuget add "C:\Hackathon-2022\TheEagles\2022-theEagles\src\Feature\Sitecore.DevEx.Extensibility.Hackathon\bin\Debug\Sitecore.DevEx.Extensibility.Hackathon.1.0.0.nupkg" -Source C:\schack\feed9` -- replace the first argument after the `add` command with the path that you exctracted from the output window
 - Add the nuget feed to your Nuget sources by running `nuget sources Add -Name "anyNameWorks" -Source C:\schack\feed9`
-- Install the Plugin thru CLI -- make sure to CD into the solution folder and run `dotnet sitecore plugin add -n Sitecore.DevEx.Extensibility.Hackathon`
+- Install the Plugin thru CLI -- make sure to change directory into the solution folder and run `dotnet sitecore plugin add -n Sitecore.DevEx.Extensibility.Hackathon`

 ## Usage instructions
 While in the solution folder in powershell run `dotnet sitecore ae clear`

-Include screenshots where necessary.
-You can add images to the `./images` folder and then link to them from your documentation:

 ![Success](/images/1.png?raw=true "Success")